hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

 ## VR

 - virtual reality
+- description (short)
     - creates a 3D environment that does not include the real world
+- description (medicine)
+    - computer generated replacement of real world
+    - simulates physical presence in real world
+    - used in exposure therapy
+        - eg: overcome fears such as dying
 - training firefighters
     - cheap (except for equipment)
     - safe environment